August 28, 2017

-Register here if you are interested.
 A brief overview of the course and accompanying covered concepts and topics is available here – Overview Basic Economics and Practical Personal Finance.

 Educators interested in earning university credit on top of the Common Sense Economics for Life certificate of completion can do so through the University of Colorado-Colorado Springs (UCCS) Extended Studies program.
 UCCS offers three hours of master’s level credit for anyone who successfully completes the course.
 The cost of earning 3 UCCS credits is $306.
 This is in addition to the $75 course fee.
 For a full description of these fees and instructions on how to register for graduate credits, visit the UCCS extended studies webpage.